-- If your pain feels different or is not responding to your usual home treatment, or you also have fever, cough or trouble breathing, call your healthcare team for advice and arrange to be checked. - Otherwise, try to manage your sickle cell pain at home in order to avoid a busy emergency department or medical center that may have people with COVID-19 seeking care.
+- If your pain feels different or is not responding to your usual home treatment, or you also have fever, cough or trouble breathing, call your healthcare team for advice and arrange to be checked. - Otherwise, try to manage your sickle cell pain at home in order to avoid busy Emergency Department that may have people with COVID-19 seeking care.